cnrancher/docs/content/os/v1.x/en/about/running-rancher-on-rancherOS/_index.md

 ```
 <br>

 > **Note:** You can not name the service `rancher-agent` as this will not allow the rancher/agent container to be launched correctly.
-Please 了解更多 about why [you can't name your container as `rancher-agent`](https://rancher.com/docs/rancher/v1.6/en/faqs/agents/#adding-in-name-rancher-agent).
+Please read more about why [you can't name your container as `rancher-agent`](https://rancher.com/docs/rancher/v1.6/en/faqs/agents/#adding-in-name-rancher-agent).

 ### Adding in Host Labels